 Be assured, 4 Paws will provide a service dog that was chosen and trained specific to your needs.
 All elements of the initial contract and final placement contract are to protect you, to protect your service dog, and to protect 4 Paws for Ability.

 4 Paws is one of few agencies in the United States to work with very young children and to have no minimum age requirement.
 It is extremely important when working with children that the dog bonds with the child partner from the beginning.
-The partner bonding with the dog is very important for any of the tasks the service dog is trained to perform, but the child is also required to attend the 9 day training with the dog.
+The partner bonding with the dog is very important for any of the tasks the service dog is trained to perform, but the child is also required to attend the 10 day training with the dog.
 We are very used to accommodating the needs of our clients and understand that some children will need breaks and time off – but the child must travel to Xenia, OH, for the class and arrangements to the training schedule can be made directly with the training staff.
 The time in the evenings at the hotel is an invaluable part of the initial bonding process.
 Children who are able to participate in training and enjoy it are welcome to participate as much as possible.
+Families can leave the process whenever and for whatever reason (however, you do not get refunded).

 We do require that two responsible adults attend training, one must be a parent or the legal guardian.
 If it is a two parent or guardian home, the second is strongly encouraged to attend though we understand that this is not possible for all families.
 A family member, friend, health care aide, or other responsible adult can attend class as the second adult to help care for the child during the training session.
 We encourage the entire family to be part of our training process – our new child play room is very popular with family members during class!